meilisearch/documentation/learn/security/tenant_tokens.md

 const signature = HS256(base64Header + '.' + base64Payload, meiliSearchApiKey);
 ```

-This example uses an HS256 encryption algorithm. **The encryption algorithm you use must be the same as the one indicate in the token's header.**
+This example uses an HS256 encryption algorithm. **The encryption algorithm you use must be the same as the one indicated in the token's header.**

 The remaining step is putting it all together.
 Concatenate the header, payload, and signature using a `.` to separate each element of the token: